Human Resource Management

-The non-credit Certificate Program in Human Resource Management is a two-semester (fall and spring) program that provides an overview of the Human Resource function.
-New students cannot start in the spring and must wait to register for the start of the program in the fall.
-The topics in this program will enable you to address the issues that a human resource professional encounters in both small and large organizations.
+This non-credit Human Resource Management course provides an overview of the Human Resource function.
+The practical topics in this course will enable you to address the issues that a human resource professional actually encounters in organizations of all sizes.

-This non-credit program is recommended for general managers and supervisors, new human resource professionals, and those interested in developing practical skills in human resource management.
+This non-credit course is recommended for general managers and supervisors, new human resource professionals, financial executives responsible for HR, and those interested in expanding and developing practical skills and knowledge in Human Resource Management.
+What you learn will be valuable at any level of experience.

-The certificate program offers modules that focus on skills set by professional associations as core requirements for human resource professionals:
+The course offers modules that focus on skills set by professional associations as core requirements or “competencies” for human resource professionals:

 - Management practices